Curriculum

 - Trips to the Old State House in Boston to study replica furniture created by NBSS faculty and alumni

-- Trips to Skinner Auctions
+- Trips to Skinner Auctioneers

 - Self guided tours at the MFA with instructor(s)